gulcalikli/gulcalikli.github.io/_pages/about.md

 ======
 <ul>

-<li>(30.11.2021) Our paper "Interpersonal Conflicts during Code Review: Developers' Experience and Practices" with Pavlina Wurzel Gon\c{c}alves and Alberto Bacchelli has been accepted at CSCW'22.</li>
+<li>(30.11.2021) Our paper "Interpersonal Conflicts during Code Review: Developers' Experience and Practices" with Pavlina Wurzel Gon&ccedil;alves and Alberto Bacchelli has been accepted at CSCW'22.</li>

 <li>(02.11.2021) I will serve at the EASE'22 Program Committee (Vision and Emerging Results Track).</li>